 As these families and others recover from the worst wildfire in California history, heartwarming stories have come forth.
 For the Wojcik’s, hope came in the form of a Christmas tree brought by friends.
 They made ornaments with pictures from Facebook, and purchased “Baby’s First Christmas” books for the years her two sons were born.
 She began to tear up as she said, “I don’t really my miss my things, just the pictures and the memories, the things we can’t replace...but we were lucky compared to some.”

-For these families and many more, Temporary Accommodations was able to step in an alleviate the stress of finding housing.
-Mr. Keys said of his experience, “Josh was fantastic--it seemed like he was looking 24 hours a day for a home for my family.
+For these families and many more, Temporary Accommodations was able to step in an alleviate the stress of finding insurance housing.
+Mr. Keys said of his experience, “Josh was fantastic--it seemed like he was looking 24 hours a day for a temporary house for my family.
 It really felt like we were his only client.
 His effort was huge.”
-Mr. and Mrs. Keys and their children were placed into housing a few short days after we received their claim.
-For some families, going into a hotel wasn’t an option due to shortages of rooms.
+Mr. and Mrs. Keys and their children were placed into temporary housing a few short days after we received their claim.
+For some families, going into a hotel wasn’t an option due to shortages of hotel rooms with kitchens.
 The Wojciks chose to relocate to Sebastapol for a month in a vacation rental as the market was inundated with prospective renters and a lack of housing, before coming back to a house in Santa Rosa.
-The house they moved into was recommended to them by a friend of their mother, who offered it to them for rent and expeditated their previously planned remodel to accommodate them.
+The temporary house they moved into was recommended to them by a friend of their mother, who offered it to them for rent and expeditated their previously planned remodel to accommodate them.
 Michele said “It was worth the wait.
 We’re grateful, truly grateful.
 Thank you.”